EmotiBit/EmotiBit_Docs/EmotiBitOscilloscope_referenece_manual.md

 - The Oscilloscope offers the following features:
 ![][EmotiBit-Oscilloscope]

-[ToDo:Update the Gif above to represent the new oscilloscope]
   - <details><summary>Connecting to EmotiBit</summary>

     - The Oscilloscope displays all available EmotiBits on the network in a list.